ElianFabian/Windows-ContextMenuManager/README.md

 # How to use

-Assuming you downloaded the repository and you already have your file(s) ready you only have to execute **Import-ContextMenuItem.ps1** to import your context menu.
+Assuming you downloaded the repository and you already have your file(s) ready you only have to execute **Import-ContextMenuItem.ps1** to import your context menu items.
 It may take a few seconds to import it, you will know it finished when the empty console window closes automatically.
 When you want to remove the context menu just execute **Remove-ContextMenuItem.ps1**.
 Removing it's faster than importing.